defseg/psmith/README.md

 To search for multiple feature values on the same phoneme, separate the feature components with a semicolon.
 For example, `any +syllabic;+consonantal` will return a list of doculects with syllabic consonants.

 To limit the search to languages with specific properties, use `field:value` syntax.
 To limit the search to languages without specific properties, use `!field:value`.
 Values are case-insensitive.
 For example, `country:australia` will return all doculects that PHOIBLE lists as spoken in Australia.
 Spaces in the value must be replaced with underscores, as in `country:united_states`.
-The available fields are listed here.
+The available fields are:

+- `source`: The contributor of the inventory.
+- `language_code`: The ISO 639-3 code of the language.
+- `language_name`: The name of the language according to the source.
+- `language_family_root`: A four-character abbreviation for the language family or non-cladistic category, out of a set of 107.
+- `language_family_genus`: The name of the language genus; e.g. Romance, Munda, Semitic, Samoyedic.
+- `country`: The country in which the language is spoken.
+Territorially disjunct autonomous constituents (e.g. New Caledonia, Greenland, Guam) are treated as their own countries, but territorially disjunct regions (e.g. Hawaii, French Guiana, Kaliningrad) are not.
+- `area`: One of the following five values: Africa, America, Asia, Europe, Pacific.
+- `population`: A population estimate for the language.
+- `latitude`, `longitude`: Coordinates for a location in which the language is spoken.

 Search terms may be joined by the logical operators `and` and `or`.
 These are postfix.